-- 1. CPCs shall require that their vessels employ at least one of the following mitigation measures in their shallow-set longline fisheries: - (a) Use of large circle hooks (e.g., 16/0 or larger), which are fishing hooks originally designed and manufactured so that the point is turned perpendicularly back to the shank to form a generally circular, or oval, shape, and which, if offset, have an offset that does not exceed 10 degrees; - (b) Use of only whole finfish bait; or - (c) Other measures considered effective by the SCRS and approved by the Commission. - 2.
+- 1. CPCs shall require that their vessels employ at least one of the following mitigation measures in their surface longline\ fisheries (i.e., longlines set at less than 100 m depth): - (a) Use of large circle hooks, which are fishing hooks originally designed and manufactured so that the point is turned perpendicularly back to the shank to form a generally circular, or oval, shape;, and which, if offset, have an offset that does not exceed 10 degrees; or - (b) Use of only whole finfish bait; or - (c) Other measures considered effective by the SCRS and approved by the Commission in the future. - 2.
 In addition to the by-catch reporting obligations under Recs.
-11-10 and 16-14, CPCs should report to ICCAT where possible the nature of the hooking or entanglement interaction (including with Fish Aggregating Devices or FADs), bait type, hook size and type, and other relevant information about the interactions.
+11-10 and 16-14, CPCs should report to ICCAT where possible: the nature of the hooking or entanglement interaction (including interactions with Fish Aggregating Devices (FADs)); bait type; hook size and type; and other relevant information about the interactions.
 This information should be reported in the notes of the national observer program statistical form developed by the SCRS.